MetaMask/core/docs/migrate-tags.md

 ## E. Troubleshooting

 > [!WARNING]
-> DO NOT run this script on the core repo until you have tested the results on a fork.
+> DO NOT run this script on the core repo until the results have been tested on a fork.

-These commands should NOT be run on the core repo.
+The following commands should NOT be run on the core repo unless something has gone very wrong.

 ### 1. Delete remote tags